Universal Pansharpening Model: Experimental Results

 To evaluate the spectral fidelity of each pansharpening method across diverse band configurations, we systematically evaluate the effectiveness of each method in remote sensing applications by computing four key normalized difference indices using specific band combinations.
 Specifically, we generate the normalized difference vegetation index (NDVI)~\cite{tucker1979red} in four-band datasets, water index (NDWI)~\cite{mcfeeters1996use} in seven-band datasets, red edge index (NDRE)~\cite{barnes2000coincident} in eight-band datasets and building index (NDBI)~\cite{zha2003use} in ten-band datasets.
 Their definitions are given below:

 In accordance with these definitions, the normalized difference indices are confined to the range of $[-1, 1]$, which can serve as the spectral accuracy indicators of the pansharpening process to a certain extent.
 The quantitative results over these four indices are presented in Tab.~\ref{tab:application}.
-Clearly, our method achieves the highest values across all these objective metrics, namely root mean squared error (RMSE), mean absolute error (MAE), and correlation coefficient (CC).
-Moreover, we present the visualizations of them in Fig.~\ref{exp:ndvi}, Fig.~\ref{exp:ndwi}, Fig.~\ref{exp:ndre}, and Fig.~\ref{exp:ndbi}, respectively.
+Clearly, our method achieves the best values across all these objective metrics, namely root mean squared error (RMSE), mean absolute error (MAE), and correlation coefficient (CC).
+Moreover, we present the visualizations in Fig.~\ref{exp:ndvi}, and Fig.~\ref{exp:ndbi}, with more visual comparisons deferred to Appendix~\ref{sec:suppl_D}.
 Particularly, all of our index maps exhibit the closest resemblance to the reference, while the other methods suffer from intensity distortions.